IsmaelReta/fatproject/README.md

 3 - pip install -r requirements.txt

-4 - Also you will ned a .env file in the project folder with
+4 - Also you will ned a .env file in the project directory with

 DEFAULT_FROM_EMAIL - Email used to send Emails